09/05/2024

 01671 840280

-Glentrool Camping and Caravan Site is a small and neat site that is a favourite overnight stopping point for backpackers on The Southern Upland Way.
-The site is close to the route and is well placed for exploring the earlier stages of this path.
+Glentrool Camping and Caravan Site is a small and neat campsite that is a favourite overnight stopping point for backpackers on the Southern Upland Way.
+The campsite is close to the route and is well placed for exploring the earlier stages of this path.

 Humshaugh, Northumberland NE46 4BW